 My wife is going out for the evening and just before she leaves she asks me to tidy up the kitchen and wash up while she’s out.

 When she comes back some hours later the place is still a tip.
 She’s understandably upset and feels let down but, luckily for me, I have a good defense.
-I tried (just what I promised) but this happened and that happened.
+I tried (just as I promised) but this happened and that happened.

 I rehearse my list of reasons secure in the knowledge that they let me off the hook.
 Does any of this sound familiar?

 If you want to give yourself the power to create all the results you want (and who doesn’t?) then start by banning the word try from your daily life and work.
-A results person does things or does not do them while a reasons person tries things then invents excuses to cover themselves.
+A results person does things or does not do them while a reasons person tries things and then invents excuses to cover themselves.
 The truth is though that it’s impossible to try to do things.

 Every time you use the word try you are setting yourself up to create reasons.
 Promise yourself that from now on you will either do things or not do them – no more trying.
 And that includes figuring out what you really want.
 No more trying to figure out what you want, you are either going to do it or you’re not going to do it.